Smithsonian/Osprey/README.md

 python3 -m pip install -r requirements.txt
 ```

-Then, test the API by running the main file:
+Then, test the app by running the main file:

 ```bash
 ./app.py